IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-tooltips.md

 ## $PlatformShort$ Chart Tooltip Template

 If none of built-in types of tooltips are matching your requirements, you can create your own tooltips to display and style series title, data values, and axis values.
-The following sections demostrate how to do this in different types of $PlatformShort$ charts.
+The following sections demonstrate how to do this in different types of $PlatformShort$ charts.

 <!-- TODO uncomment when charts/category-chart/tooltip-template is ported to Blazor
 ## Custom Tooltips in Category Chart